 8. Fox Theatre

-The Fox, as the residents call it, is one of the Atlanta attractions you would not expect to enjoy as much as you will.
-After all, there are plenty of technologically-advanced venues out there that can easily top over it.
+As the residents call it, the Fox is one of the Atlanta attractions you would not expect to enjoy as much as you will.
+After all, there are plenty of technologically advanced venues out there that can easily top over it.

 If you have the time, make it a point to check out in advance what’s playing at The Fox so you can add it to your list of activities in Atlanta.

-Should you wish to come to the Fox Theatre for all its architectural splendour, partake in their 60-minute tour led by in-house guides who are passionate in telling the stories surrounding every artistic corner – including that of the record-holding theater organ lovingly called Mighty Mo.
+Should you wish to come to the Fox Theatre for all its architectural splendor, partake in their 60-minute tour led by in-house guides who are passionate about telling the stories surrounding every artistic corner – including that of the record-holding theater organ lovingly called Mighty Mo.

 9. World of Coca-cola

 Are you a fan of the famous soda drink?
 Are you curious about the great facts surrounding the well-loved beverage?